juhovh/tailguard/README.md

 ## Installation

-The simplest way to start TailGuard is to simply download a WireGuard client config and save it as `wg0.conf`.
+The simplest way to start TailGuard is to simply download a WireGuard config and save it as `wg0.conf`.
 After that you can create an IPv6 network (optional, but recommended) and start the container:

 ```
 docker network create --ipv6 ip6net